0JK0/Projects/README.md

 - ### Snake Game
   - Description: Making a simple snake game and try to automate it with machine learning.
-  - Goal: Learn to make machine learning.
+  - Goal: Learn game development and expand my programming logic skill.
-  - status: Starting.
+  - status: Half way.

 ## How to Use
 - Clone the folder of the wanted project to your local machine.